Ann Arbor, United States of America · Sunday 4 October 2026

 Time difference: -2.7 minutes compared to a flat, road, temperate course.

-Ann Arbor Half Marathon is a half marathon held in Ann Arbor, United States of America, scheduled for Sunday 4 October 2026.
-The course is run on road surface with 59m of total elevation gain, reaching a maximum altitude of 286m above sea level.
+Ann Arbor Half Marathon is a half marathon held in Ann Arbor, United States of America.
+It is scheduled for Sunday 4 October 2026.
+The course is run on road surface with 59m of total climbing, with its high point near 286m above sea level.
 For registration and full race details, visit the official Ann Arbor Half Marathon website.

 Based on historical weather data for October, the expected race day conditions are as follows.
 Near-ideal running temperatures are expected, ranging from 5°C to 20°C. This temperature range is widely considered optimal for marathon performance, allowing efficient heat dissipation without cold-related issues.
 There is a low chance of rain (0%), so dry conditions are likely.

-Ann Arbor Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for marathon running.
-Road courses allow for consistent pacing and are typically the best choice for runners targeting a personal best time.
+Ann Arbor Half Marathon is run on road surfaces, which provide the fastest and most predictable conditions for racing.
+Road courses allow for consistent pacing and are typically the best choice for a personal best.

 Looking for an easier marathon or a tougher challenge?
 You can also compare Ann Arbor Half Marathon against other half marathons to find the right race for your goals.